Dryer Takes Too Long to Dry? Here’s Why

 🔥 Airflow’s clear but the drum still isn’t hot enough?
 That’s a heating fault, not a vent — we diagnose it on the first visit.

 Electric dryers heat with a resistive coil that should bring the drum to 135°F+ within minutes.
-As it fails, it still makes some heat but not enough to dry efficiently — which looks identical to a vent restriction by symptom.
-One of the most common dryer repairs across all brands.
+As it degrades, it still makes some heat but not enough to dry efficiently — which looks identical to a vent restriction by symptom.
+A full break in the coil produces no heat at all (that’s the Dryer Not Heating case); a partial break is what leaves you drying in two cycles.

 ♨️ Gas Igniter / Valve Coil PRO · GAS